From our founder - Ashley Freeman

 "As we began to welcome more and more people into our home, word spread and the need quickly became greater than our spare bedroom."

-My first job, after graduating from TCU, was at an organization that provided mental health care for both refugees and asylum seekers, called the Center for Survivors of Torture.
-And after that, I worked for the Refugee Services of Texas.
-Through my work, I heard the heart-wrenching stories of both refugees and asylum seekers.
-And I learned that both groups are similar in that they are both people who have fled from persecution because of their race, religion, nationality or membership of a particular social group or political opinion.
-Both groups are people who cannot return for fear of their lives.
+“After graduating from TCU, my first two jobs were at organizations that provided mental and social services to refugees: The Center for Survivors of Torture and Refugee Services of Texas.
+Through this work, I heard heart-wrenching stories from refugees and asylum seekers that shook my soul.
+Both of these groups have fled their homes based on persecution due to race, religion, nationality, or membership of a particular social group or political opinion.
+They cannot return to their country for fear of their lives.

-How are they supposed to survive?
-This is why some of these educated, hard-working, courageous victims of injustice, who came here for safety, end up here on our streets.
+I was haunted by the knowledge that these educated, hard-working, courageous victims of injustice–who came here for safety–often end up on our streets.

-What did we see or learn, that made us want to keep opening our home to these people?
+What did we see or learn that made us want to keep opening our home?

-We saw humanity, both strong and beautiful and yet desperately hurt and broken.
-I’ve saw their hopes and desires are not so different from mine.
-They are looking love, for meaning, for freedom, and for security, just like you and me.
+We saw humanity–strong, beautiful, and desperately broken.
+Their hopes and desires are not so different from ours: love, meaning, freedom, and security.